Edward D. Holbrook: Tenure

 While Holbrook officially entered office on March 4, 1865, The Idaho World announced Holbrook's intentions to maintain his practice until Congress first convened in December, unless a special session was called.
 He left for Washington, D.C., on October 16, 1865; on the day of his departure, his friends gifted him a pocket watch.
 On his trip to D.C., he took a steamboat from San Francisco to New York City.

 On February 4, 1869, during the debate of an Indian Appropriations Act, Holbrook interrupted Benjamin Butler, a Republican from Massachusetts, and said that his claims about Indian agents were false:

 And after the gentleman having charge of this bill [Butler] saw fit to silence Delegates here by raising points of order and making assertions which he knows at the time he made them to be unqualifiedly false...

 After he refused to retract this claim, Holbrook was censured by the House of Representatives for the use of unparliamentary language.
 Holbrook did not seek reelection to a third term in 1868; he was succeeded by Jacob K. Shafer on March 3, 1869.

-Assassination
+Death

 After referring to fellow Democrat Charles Douglas as "a liar, a coward, and an assassin", they confronted each other in front of Holbrook's law office in Idaho City on June 17, 1870.
 After speaking to each other, they both drew revolvers and fired 11 shots, until they were both arrested.
 Holbrook was shot in the abdomen and died the next day.
 He was buried at the Masonic Burial Ground in Idaho City; his funeral was the largest held in the Idaho Territory, with around 600 attending.

 After one hung jury, Douglas was acquitted of manslaughter.